 Several ropes were barricading the stage, so Gurdas Ji said to the boy, “open the ropes and come up on the stage.”
-The boy climbed up onto the stage and, for the sake of the photograph, kept down his boot-polish box.
-Gurdas Ji immediately said, “No, don’t keep it down; keep this box the way I have kept my dafli-( an instrument) close to my heart.
+For the sake of the photograph, the boy climbed up onto the stage and kept down his boot-polish box.
+Gurdas Ji immediately said, “No, don’t keep it down; keep this box the way I have kept my daily-( an instrument) close to my heart.
 It is your livelihood.”
 The child got himself photographed, and Gurdas Ji asked Jassi to pay the photographer so that the child may later receive the photograph.

 Golden Words Of Baba Murad Shah Ji

 That made the boy very happy.
 Sai Ji said, “That child, with whom you have got yourself photographed, is Guru Ravidas Ji’s child – and he has blessed you.”
 Every single word uttered from Sai Ji’s divine lips held a profound meaning.